craftcms/docs/docs/4.x/routing.md

 ### Accessing Named Parameters in your Controllers

-To access named parameters in your controllers, you will need to add the parameter(s) to your controller's action definition.
+To access named parameters in your controllers, you will need to add the parameter(s) to your controller’s action definition.

 For example, with this URL rule: